 The Forgotten Legion

 is a trilogy of historical fiction novels about Rome by author Ben Kane.
-The main characters are a prostitute, her twin gladiator brother, his Gaulish warrior mentor, and an Etruscan soothsayer, and two gladiators who travel through the ancient world in search of freedom and a purpose.
+The main characters are a prostitute, her twin gladiator brother, his Gaulish warrior mentor, and an Etruscan soothsayer, who travel through the ancient world in search of freedom and purpose.
 All four will determine the fate of Rome...

 The series is comprised of:

 - The Forgotten Legion (2008)